 Changing code is much easier

-I found it much easier to change code in a project where microservices were implemented than in an average monolith.
+I found it much easier to change the code in a project where microservices were implemented than in an average monolith.
 Once again the focus of the service and the brevity are your biggest allies.
 It is also helpful that re-building, re-running tests and starting microservice is often much faster than doing similar work with a monolithic application.

 Thorough testing is possible and expected